carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-cxxfilt.rst

 .. option:: --version

-  Display the version of this program.
+  Display the version of the :program:`llvm-cxxfilt` executable.

 .. option:: @<FILE>